crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 }
 ```

-I think those cases are "easy" enough to be successfully automated by this approach, but I've not tested the system yet with thise cases.
+I think those cases are "easy" enough to be successfully automated by this approach, but I've not tested that yet.

 ## Conclusions

-Although this experiment has clear limitations, I find it promising.
+Although this experiment has clear limitations, it seems promising.

 Finding useful application could free up time for more relevant development tasks, as long as the problem we provide to the model is well-scoped.
 In that sense, this type of system could be especially useful for repetitive or highly structured tasks.